 The PL should be updated in accordance with the updates in the SmPC.
 The MAH proposes the below wording, as harmonised wording for all emergency contraceptives: 1.
-WHAT roduct name > IS AND WHAT IT IS USED FOR [...]
-When should emergency contraception be used? [...] <Product name> is suitable for any woman of childbearing age, including adolescents.
+WHAT roduct name > IS AND WHAT IT IS USED FOR $[\ldots]$ When should emergency contraception be used? [...] <Product name> is suitable for any woman of childbearing age, including adolescents.
 Rapporteur's comments:

 As discussed in the preceding comments for Question 1, the wording 'suitable for any woman of childbearing age' is not accepted.
 In accordance with the final SmPC updates, the rapporteur recommends the following wording to be used in the PL: 1.
 WHAT roduct name IS AND WHAT IT IS USED FOR $[\dots]$ When should emergency contraception be used? [...] <Product name> is not indicated for use before the first menstrual bleeding (menarche).
 Final PL wording for levonorgestrel emergency contraception pills: 1.
 WHAT roduct name > IS AND WHAT IT IS USED FOR [This section should be amended to include the below wording] [...]
 When should emergency contraception be used? [...] <Product name> is not indicated for use before the first menstrual bleeding (menarche).
 VIII.
 COMMENTS FROM MSS AT DAY 115 Following the circulation of the Day 90 PdAR, the rapporteur received comments from one member state that agrees with the conclusions of the assessment report and has no further comments.
 UK/W/0087/pdWS/001 Page 10/12 IX.
 RAPPORTEUR'S FINAL CONCLUSION AND RECOMMENDATION The rapporteur concludes that based on the data provided as part of this European paediatric work-sharing procedure under Article 46, the benefit-risk balance of levonorgestrel emergency contraception pills remains unchanged.
-Based on the review of the submitted paediatric data, the rapporteur recommends the following updates in SmPC and PL: SUMMARY OF PRODUCT CHARACTERISTICS Section 4.2 Posology and method of administration [This section should be amended to include the below wording] [...]
-Paediatric population There is no relevant use of roduct name> for children of prepubertal age in the indication emergency contraception.
-Section 5.1 Pharmacodynamic properties [This section should be amended to include the below wording] [...]
-Paediatric population A prospective observational study showed that out of 305 treatments with levonorgestrel emergency contraceptive tablets, seven women became pregnant resulting in an overall failure rate of 2.3%.
+Based on the review of the submitted paediatric data, the rapporteur recommends the following updates in SmPC and PL for all levonorgestrel emergency contraception pills: SUMMARY OF PRODUCT CHARACTERISTICS [For all levonorgestrel emergency contraception pills, the existing product information shall be amended (insertion, replacement or deletion of the text, as appropriate) to reflect the agreed wording as provided below] Section 4.2 Posology and method of administration [...]
+Paediatric population There is no relevant use of product name> for children of prepubertal age in the indication emergency contraception.
+Section 5.1 Pharmacodynamic properties [...1 Paediatric population A prospective observational study showed that out of 305 treatments with levonorgestrel emergency contraceptive tablets, seven women became pregnant resulting in an overall failure rate of 2.3%.
 The failure rate in women under 18 years (2.6% or 4/153) was comparable to the failure rate in women 18 years and over (2.0% or 3/152).
-PACKAGE LEAFLET 1.
-WHAT roduct name > IS AND WHAT IT IS USED FOR [This section should be amended to include the below wording] [...]
-When should emergency contraception be used? [...] < Product name > is not indicated for use before the first menstrual bleeding (menarche).
-The applicant is therefore requested to submit a Type IB variation to update the SmPCs and PLs of levonorgestrel emergency contraception pills in line with the above work-sharing recommendations within 60 days of this report.
+PACKAGE LEAFLET [The following wording should be included in the package leaflet of the marketing authorisations:] 1.
+WHAT roduct name > IS AND WHAT IT IS USED FOR [...] < Product name > is not indicated for use before the first menstrual bleeding (menarche).
 UK/W/0087/pdWS/001 Page 11/12 X. REFERENCES: